Hugo Cardemil: Public life

 For years, he hadn't achieved any major triumphs in rodeo, and he was always in the shadow of his brothers Hernán and Ramón, who had distinguished rodeo titles.
 In the quinchas, he was almost considered a fool.
 Many people in the 1970s and 1980s commented that he always fell before reaching the highest levels of competition.

 But over the years, he became a pioneer in taking up rodeo professionally, even though for almost a decade and a half, the results didn't go his way, despite his daily training.

-Although he wasn't a breeder, he always managed to have good horses, buying young ones, grooming them, and later becoming great champions.
+Although he wasn't a breeder, he tended to have good horses, buying young ones, grooming them, and developing them into champions.

 His first appearances in high-level competition were in the late 1960s.
 Over the next two decades, he earned second place in 1972 and in 1968 alongside his brother Hernán, riding "Jalisco" and "Lolol."

 The 1970s were years in which Hugo Cardemil's style began to develop: his characteristics as an analytical observer were complemented by his pragmatic horsemanship.
 In the late 1970s, he rode with Pablo Quera, and after the Curicó native's death, he rode with Guillermo Barra.
 With this last rider he achieved his first major title: First place in the 1986 National Rodeo Championship, riding "Salteador III" and "Pensamiento", they achieved 23 good points.
 A year earlier, he had been named best rodeo athlete by the Circle of Sports Journalists of Chile (CPD).

 Years later, Guillermo Barra left for the Lo Miranda stud farm, and Cardemil opted for a young José 'Joselo' Astaburuaga.
 He had followed him for some time while he was racing without a stable stud farm.
 After racing together for only a year, they won the title in 1990, riding "Lechón" and "Reservado," with 31 points.
 A year later, they would again take first place, this time riding "Esquinazo" and "Reservado."
 The following year, riding the same horses, they took second place.

 Hugo Cardemil's moment of greatest glory came in the 1993 National Rodeo Championship.
 Once again, together with Joselo Astaburuaga, they won the championship, riding "Esquinazo" and "Reservado," with a spectacular 36 points.
 It was the third title for the team and the fourth for Cardemil, who became the rider with the third most titles in Chile, surpassed only by his brother Ramón and Ruperto Valderrama.

 He died on May 31, 2019, in Curicó and received a multitudinous farewell.